maham-mehboob-butt/Quantium-Data-Analytics-Job-Simulation-/README.md

 ## Project Overview

-This project documents my work completed during the Quantium Data Analytics Job Simulation on Forage.
+This project documents my work completed during the **Quantium Data Analytics Job Simulation** on Forage.

-The simulation involved analyzing transaction and customer data to identify customer purchasing patterns and evaluate the performance of trial stores using experimentation and uplift testing.
+The simulation involved analyzing transaction and customer data to identify customer purchasing patterns, evaluate trial store performance, and apply experimentation and uplift testing to support data-driven business decisions.

-The analysis was completed using Python, with libraries including Pandas, NumPy, and SciPy.
+The analysis was completed using **Python**, with libraries including **Pandas, NumPy, and SciPy**.

+The practical tasks completed as part of the simulation included:

+* **Data Preparation & Customer Analysis**
+* **Experimentation & Uplift Testing**
+* **Analytics & Commercial Application**

 The project covers: